-- Employment of foreign construction workers generally requires the appropriate visas.
-The temporary denial of new entry of foreigners due to the COVID-19 pandemic has ended. - Under the Japanese labor regulations and court precedents, an employer has an extremely limited capacity to dismiss its employees.
-The Labor Contracts Act provides that, with respect to non-fixed-term employment contracts, an employer's dismissal will be treated as an abuse of rights and invalid if the dismissal lacks objectively
+• Employment of foreign construction workers generally requires the appropriate visas.
+The temporary denial of new entry of foreigners due to the COVID-19 pandemic has ended.

-- reasonable grounds and is not considered to be appropriate in general societal terms.
-Stricter rules apply to a fixed-term employment contracts, where an employer is prohibited from dismissing its workers until the expiration of the term of the relevant employment contract, unless there are unavoidable circumstances. - In light of the recent trend of "work style reform," management of employees" working time is becoming increasingly critical in each industry sector.
+- Under the Japanese labor regulations and court precedents, an employer has an extremely limited capacity to dismiss its employees.
+The Labor Contracts Act provides that, with respect to non-fixed-term employment contracts, an employer's dismissal will be treated as an abuse of rights and invalid if the dismissal lacks objectively reasonable grounds and is not considered to be appropriate in general societal terms.
+Stricter rules apply to a fixed-term employment contracts, where an employer is prohibited from dismissing its workers until the expiration of the term of the relevant employment contract, unless there are unavoidable circumstances. - In light of the recent trend of "work style reform,"management of employees" working time is becoming increasingly critical in each industry sector.
 Under the recently enacted amendment to the Labor Standards Act, even if the labor management agreement between an employer and certain labor unions or representatives of employees (the so-called "36 agreement") is in place, overtime hours generally cannot exceed 45 hours per month and 360 hours per year.
 The labor management agreement may provide special rules for additional overtime hours with respect to busy months (up to 6 months).
 However, in general, the overtime hours cannot exceed 720 hours per year, must be less than 100 hours/month, and be an average of 80 hours for a certain period (any holiday worktime also counts toward such 100/80 hours).
-These new rules are already applicable to all industries with some exceptions for certain limited types of businesses, including certain construction businesses.
-However, from 1 April 2024, the new rules will be applicable to all construction sectors, save recovery or restoration businesses in the case of natural disasters.
+These new rules are already applicable to all industries including construction sector, provided that 100/80 hours restriction above is not applicable for recovery or restoration businesses in the case of natural disasters.